Tax Credits: Current policy

 - Childcare element percentage reduced from 80% to 70%

 - Decrease in the income disregard

 - Freeze on up-rating of basic and 30 hr WTC elements

 - Increase to the child element of CTC above indexation

 A series of fundamental changes to the tax credit system were announced in the June 2010 emergency Budget and the October 2010 Comprehensive Spending Review.
 Some of these changes were introduced from April 2011, the remainder from April 2012.
-One final change, the lowering of the disregard for rises in income, is due to start from April 2013 (see further our future changes – tax credits section ).
+One final change, the lowering of the disregard for rises in income, commenced in April 2013.

 A useful table, summarising the changes and when each began, can be downloaded here.

 This policy is operated by Debt Management and Banking in relation to overpayment recovery.